anywaydense/QubesEphemerize/README.md

 The steps below outline how to make all PVH DispVM's permanently fully ephemeral.
 All data written to the disk will be encrypted with an ephemeral encryption key only stored in RAM.
-Currently Qubes implements this (when ephemeral=True) only for data written to xvda but not for data written to xvdb (i.e /rw) or data written to swap.
+Currently Qubes implements this (when ephemeral=True and vm:root rw 0) only for data written to xvda but not for data written to xvdb (i.e /rw) or data written to swap.
 This patch fixes the issue and encrypts ephemerally all data written to disk from a PVH DispVM.